batterypointwriting/batterypointwriting.github.io/_posts/2026-08-12-An-Emergency-at-Sugarloaf-Beach.md

 My dad runs to Basia, who is swimming.
 Basia quickly reaches the slipway and joins the group helping Debbie.

 Someone passes my brother and I the defibrillator on the wall of the sailing club.
 In a hectic sequence of events, we unpack the device, trying to slide off the cover, read the instructions, and untangle the sticky pads inside.
-My brother opens a green zip-tie which seals a section containing the sticky pads.
+My brother opens a green ziptie which seals a section containing the sticky pads.

 I kneel beside Debbie and we turn on the defibrillator with a big button in its centre, the device gives instructions in a robotic voice.
 We have to dry Debbie before applying the pads, so I wipe underneath her breast with a towel, I do this quite thoroughly.
 Debbie does not look alive, her face is grey, her mouth is wide open, and her eyes are not in the correct place.